 iPhone 11 vs. iPhone 11 Pro vs. iPhone 11 Pro Max

-If you're on the fence about which new iPhone to buy, these are some notable differences between Apple's different models.
+If you're on the fence about which iPhone to buy, these are some notable differences between Apple's different models.
 The biggest?
-The $999 iPhone 11 Pro and the $1,099 iPhone 11 Pro cost $300 and $400 more than the iPhone 11, respectively.
+The iPhone 11 Pro and the iPhone 11 Pro cost more than the iPhone 11, even with those models available for less where they're still on sale.
+(Neither Pro model is featured at Apple any more.)
 And for that premium, you get a third rear camera for telephoto zoom, higher quality OLED displays, a fast charger in the box, slightly better water resistance and zippier LTE.

 Is all of that worth the premium?
 It is for me, but I doubt it will be for most.
 Check out our iPhone 11 vs. iPhone 11 Pro vs. 11 Pro Max face-off for more more info.